mantasu/glasses-detector/docs/docs/main/examples.rst

         pbar="Processing",                # Set to None to disable )

-    # Generate a directory with masks
+    # Generates a directory with masks
     segmenter = GlassesSegmenter(size="large", device="cuda")
     segmenter.process_dir(
         input_path="path/to/dir",         # output dir defaults to path/to/dir_preds
-        ext=".jpg",                       # saves all the masks as .jpg format="mask",                    # output type will be a grayscale PIL image batch_size=32,                    # to speed up the processing output_size=(512, 512),           # Set to None to keep the same size as image
+        ext=".jpg",                       # saves each mask in JPG format format="mask",                    # output type will be a grayscale PIL image batch_size=32,                    # to speed up the processing output_size=(512, 512),           # Set to None to keep the same size as image